jaynampan/my-diary/README.md

 ### Introduction

-Android diary app with a theme matching the diary app in popular anime movie *Your Name*
+Android diary app with a theme matching the diary app in popular anime movie *Your Name* based on MyDiary project by DaxiaK which is unfortunately not maintained anymore.
+This project wants to offer a recreation and enhancement of it with modern architecture and tech stack.

 ### Features